 - Creating Support

 - My Account

 Madame C. J. Walker was born on this date in 1867.
-She was a Black businesswoman and philanthropist generally acknowledged as one of the first Black female millionaire in America.
+She was a Black businesswoman and philanthropist generally acknowledged as one of the first Black female millionaires in America.

-Sarah Breedlove (as she was known) was born near Delta, LA,, married at the age of 14 to a Mr. McWilliams.
-She was a widow by the age of 20 with a daughter, A'Lelia, to support.
-They moved to St. Louis, where she worked as a washerwoman until 1905, when she developed a method for straightening curly hair.
+Sarah Breedlove (as she was known) was born near Delta, LA, married at the age of 14 to a Mr. McWilliams.
+She was a widow by the age of 20 with a daughter, A'Lelia, to support her.
+They moved to St. Louis, where she worked as a washerwoman until 1905 when she developed a method for straightening curly hair.
 She was married in 1906 to Charles J. Walker, a newspaperman.
 She organized agents to sell her hair treatment door-to-door and in 1910 transferred her business (by then called the Madame C.J.
 Walker Manufacturing Co.) to Indianapolis, IN.